CoreumFoundation/CoreDEX-API/domain/ohlc/README.md

 # OHLC

-The HOLC proto provides all the functionality required to interact with the ohlc store.
+The OHLC proto provides all the functionality required to interact with the ohlc store.

 ## Building the required files